The Center for Jewish History welcomes researchers, scholars and visitors of all backgrounds.

 Monday-Thursday: 9:30am - 6pm

 Monday-Thursday, last call for paging is 4:00pm.
 Friday, last call for paging is 12:00pm.

-Sunday visits are by appointment only and must be placed two weeks prior to the proposed date.
+Sunday appointments are subject to staff availability and must be arranged at least two weeks prior to the proposed date.
 To schedule an appointment, please email Michelle McCarthy-Behler.
 Please note that the Ackman & Ziff Genealogy Institute is not open for Sunday appointments.